Introduction to Broadview & Freehand

 Broadview— Environmental Commitment

-Broadview Press is committed to printing its books on 100% post-consumer recycled paper whenever feasible.
+Broadview Press is committed to printing the interiors of its books on 100% post-consumer recycled paper whenever feasible.
 We offer electronic examination copies on a voluntary basis as an alternative to bound examination copies.
 It's an environmentally-friendly alternative that of course helps us at Broadview by keeping our costs down, but it also enables us to get an inspection copy to you more quickly (often several weeks before publication) — and it's an option that will reduce clutter in your office if the book turns out not to be appropriate for your teaching.